Csgoodman/cloud-functions/GCF-OpenWeather/README.md

 # Overview
 This is a Google Cloud Functions (GCF) example, utilizing the [Open Weather Map API's Current Weather Data](https://openweathermap.org/current).
 You can deploy Google Cloud Functions from a variety of interfaces, but for this example we will use the Fivetran UI.
+For more information regarding cloud functions, please reference the dark-sky gcp function example.

 1. Place your working code in the source editor (main.py)
 2. Specify what function in your script to call when GCF is triggered, and specify what Python function to call when the GCF is triggered.